hi-artem/http-service/README.md

 {"status":"OK","request_count":"1","timestamp":"1607196274"}
 ```

-4. Tag image, and push it on Docker registry.
+4. Tag image, and push it to Docker registry.
 Pull in your application.